 Bioactives are phytochemical compounds found in plants (fruits, vegetables, nuts, seeds, herbs, spices) – especially those with the brightest colours and the strongest, most pungent flavours and odours.

-They are neither a vitamin, mineral nor a calorie.
-However, they provide us with the most potent antioxidant, anti-inflammatory and immune enhancing benefits.
+They are neither vitamin, mineral nor calorie.
+However, they provide us with the most potent antioxidant, anti-inflammatory and immune-enhancing benefits.